HPCguy/Squint/README.md

-of the mc compiler, using an external optimizer linked as a shared object library, and then that optimized JIT complier is used to JIT compile an optimized version of Sieve of Eratosthenes (again using a shared object optimizer), and then the sieve benchmark is executed.
+of the mc compiler, using an external optimizer linked as a shared object library, and then that optimized JIT complier is used to JIT compile an optimized version of Sieve of Eratosthenes (again using a shared object optimizer), and then the sieve benchmark is JIT executed.
 The time shown is the time it takes to do everything in this paragraph.
 ```
 $ make mc-so      # use gcc to build an enhanced version of the mc compiler
   CC+LD		mc-so